dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 ### Generating URLs by action name

-[Url.Action](xref:Microsoft.AspNetCore.Mvc.IUrlHelper.Action*),[LinkGenerator.GetPathByAction](xref:Microsoft.AspNetCore.Routing.ControllerLinkGeneratorExtensions.GetPathByAction*), and all related overloads all are designed to generate the target endpoint by specifying a controller name and action name.
+[Url.Action](xref:Microsoft.AspNetCore.Mvc.IUrlHelper.Action*), [LinkGenerator.GetPathByAction](xref:Microsoft.AspNetCore.Routing.ControllerLinkGeneratorExtensions.GetPathByAction*), and all related overloads all are designed to generate the target endpoint by specifying a controller name and action name.

 When using `Url.Action`, the current route values for `controller` and `action` are provided by the runtime: